-- ◆ Jesus is our Ark!
+- Jesus in our Ark

 Even though God gave Noah all the instructions he needed on how to build the ark, it was faith that saved Noah.
 The Lord did not place Noah into the Ark.
 Through faith, Noah entered the ark under his own free will.
 Then God shut the door (Gen. 7:16).
 God left us instructions as well.
 It's called the Bible.
 It is often referred to as Basic Instructions Before Leaving Earth.